Cancellations

 The Cancel

-request allows you to cancel a reserved or initiated transaction.
+request allows the merchant to cancel a reserved or initiated transaction.

 Attempting to cancel an older payment will result in a HTTP 400 Bad Request